kevinli-webbertech/webbertech_site/13F/edgar_sec/README.md

 ## Task 7 Finance research (asset size, decreasing order we need to find out how to find that list from 13F websites or documentations.
 Assignee: yangyang)

+Let us assume, 13F filers, who had AUM more than 100M, there are 8000 -10K companies filing.
+Who are they, can we get a decreasing order to see who they are. (tops 50s, their performance. -- finance question)

 For example, `H&H International Investment`.
 * https://www.sec.gov/files/company_tickers.json
 * https://hedgefollow.com/13f